-There are many doubts regarding houses or apartments in Japan.
-Some ask: are houses in Japan small?
+There are many doubts about houses or apartments in Japan.
+Some ask: Are houses in Japan small?
 Is buying a house in Japan expensive?
-Is rent in Japan expensive?
-Is it worth living for rent or buying a house?
+Is Rent in Japan Expensive?
+Is it worth renting or buying a house?
 We will answer these and other questions in this article.

-Many people tend to generalize homes in Japan because they saw people living in a cubicle on television.
-This actually happens when more than half of the Japanese population prefers to flock to the same city.
+Many people tend to generalize houses in Japan because they have seen people living in a cubicle on television.
+In reality this happens when more than half of the Japanese population prefers to cluster in the same city.

-Japan is very big, it is possible to have mansions, giant multi-storey houses, or a small apartment if you want less work.
-Life in Japan is fast paced, food in restaurants is cheap and affordable.
+Japan is very big, you can have mansions, giant multi-storey houses, or a small apartment if you want less work.
+Life in Japan is hectic, food in restaurants is cheap and affordable.
 Japan is simply practical!

 How are the Houses in Japan?

-An generalized idea of foreigners is that the houses or apartments in Japan are extremely small.
-Yes, apartments in central Tokyo can really cost a fortune, both rent and purchase.
+One general idea of foreigners is that houses or apartments in Japan are extremely small.
+Yes, apartments in central Tokyo can really cost a fortune, both renting and buying.

-But on the other hand, there are houses for sale in many regions of Japan for super cheap prices, there are places that the government even offers land and houses for free.
-All this due to the agglomeration mentioned at the beginning of the article.
+But on the other hand, there are houses for sale in many regions of Japan for super cheap prices, there are places where the government even offers land and houses for free.
+All this for the agglomeration mentioned at the beginning of the article.

-So, whoever thinks that Japan lacks space and that everyone is living tight and crowded. is totally wrong.
+So who thinks that Japan lacks space and that everyone is living cramped and crowded. it's totally wrong.
 Neither I nor most Japanese see the need for a giant house to take the trouble to clean.

-Most houses are between 40m² to 90m² but it is common to find huge houses with 200m² or tiny APs of 20m² in cities like Tokyo.
-It may seem small but most houses have 2 floors and a facility that western houses do not usually have.
+Most houses are between 40m² to 90m² but it is common to find huge houses with 200m² or tiny AP of 20m² in cities like Tokyo.
+It may seem small but most houses have 2 floors and a facility that western houses don't usually have.

-Some of these facilities are the hot tub (bathtub), bathroom separate from the bathing place, air conditioning, sliding doors, tatami flooring and many others unique features.
-Although small, Japanese houses are powerful, I wanted one here.
+Some of these facilities are the ofurô (bathtub), bathroom separate from the bathroom, air conditioning, sliding doors, tatami flooring and many others. unique features.
+Despite being small, Japanese houses are powerful, I wanted one here.

-If you buy land, it takes 4-6 months to build a Japanese house.
-Generally, construction companies offer standardized or customized designs.
+If you buy land, building a Japanese house takes 4-6 months to complete.
+Generally, construction companies offer standard or custom designs.

 How much does a house or apartment cost in Japan?

-This is quite relative, it is possible to find cheap houses for 100,000 reais, but prices can easily exceed 1 million reais depending on the location and size.
-Due to the Japanese salary, most prefer to pay rent than to buy a house.
+This is very relative, it is possible to find cheap houses for 100,000 reais, but prices can easily exceed 1 million reais depending on the location and size.
+Due to the Japanese salary, most would rather pay rent than buy a house.

-Is the house in Japan too expensive?
-No, it is not always expensive.
+Is a house in Japan too expensive?
+No, it's not always expensive.
 First you should never compare prices of things in another country using our real currency.
-The country's economy and wages are totally different.
+The country's economy and salary is totally different.